Browser file transfer

 Copy the browser address

-Use the local HTTP address shown by the app for browser access.
+Use the local HTTPS address shown by the app for browser access.

 3. 3